Pullman Company: Corporate history

 In 1943, Pullman Standard established a shipbuilding division and entered wartime small ship design and construction.
 The yard was located near Lake Calumet in Chicago, on the north side of 130th Street.
 Pullman built the boats in 40-ton blocks which were assembled in a fabrication shop on 111th Street and moved to the yard on gondola cars.
-In two years, the company built 34 Corvette PCEs, which were 180 feet long and weighed 640 tons, and 44 LSMs, which were 203 feet long and weighed 520 tons.
+In two years, the company built 34 Corvette Patrol Craft, Escorts (PCEs), which were 180 feet long and weighed 640 tons, and 44 Landing Ship, Medium (LSMs), which were 203 feet long and weighed 520 tons.
 Pullman ranked 56th among United States corporations in the value of World War II military production contracts.

 Pullman-Standard built its last sleeping car in 1956 and its last lightweight passenger cars in 1965, an order of ten coaches for Kansas City Southern.
 The company continued to market and build cars for commuter rail and subway service and Superliners for Amtrak as late as the late 1970s and early 1980s.

 Beginning in 1975, Pullman started delivery of the massive 754 75 ft stainless steel subway cars to the New York City Transit Authority.
 Designated R46 by their procurement contract, these cars, along with the R44 subway car built by St. Louis Car Company, were designed for 70 mph speeds in the Second Avenue Subway.
 After it was deferred in 1975, the Transit Authority assigned the cars to other subway services.
 Pullman also built subway cars for the Massachusetts Bay Transportation Authority, which assigned them to the Red Line.
 Pullman-Standard was spun off from Pullman, Inc., as Pullman Technology, Inc., in 1981, and was sold to Bombardier in 1987.